-EMT and Paramedic experience is a natural first step for any aspiring emergency room technician.
+EMT and Paramedic experience is a natural and common first step for any aspiring emergency room technician.
 Here’s why:

-- Shift Experience – EMTs and ER techs work similar shifts, including weekends, nights, and holidays.
+- Shift Experience – EMTs and ER techs work similar shifts, which include weekends, nights, and holidays.

-- Proof of Performance – As an EMT or paramedic, you can demonstrate to future employers your ability to administer emergency medicine in real world scenarios.
+- Proof of Performance – As an EMT or paramedic, you can demonstrate to future employers your ability to administer emergency medicine under pressure in real-world scenarios.

-- Patient Care – As an EMT, you already possess patient care experience.
-By having worked directly with patients, you’ll be a step ahead of other candidates whose experience may be limited to textbook knowledge or training simulations.
+- Patient Care – As a working EMT, you already possess patient care experience.
+This already puts you a step ahead of other candidates whose experience may be limited to textbook knowledge or training simulations.

-- Communication – EMTs already know the language and “shorthand” that doctors and nurses use in emergency situations.
+- Communication – EMTs are already proficient in the language and “shorthand” that doctors and nurses use in emergency situations.

-- Strong Stomach – EMTs and ER technicians face similar patient emergencies on a daily basis.
-If you can treat wounds, injuries, and illnesses as an EMT, you’ll be able to do the same as an emergency room technician.
+- Strong Stomach – EMTs and ER technicians face similar patient emergencies daily.
+If you can treat wounds, injuries, and illnesses as an EMT, you’ll have the strength to do the same as an emergency room technician.